the-crypt-keeper/tldw/README.md

 For offline LLM usage, I recommend the following fine-tuned Mistral-Instruct v0.2 model:
   * https://huggingface.co/cognitivetech/samantha-mistral-instruct-7b_bulleted-notes_GGUF
+  * Reason being is that its 'good enough', otherwise would recommend Command-R+, either self-hosted, or through a personal API key (it's free for 1k requests a month...)

-Alternatively, there is https://huggingface.co/microsoft/Phi-3-mini-128k-instruct, which you can get in a GGUF format from here: https://huggingface.co/gaianet/Phi-3-mini-128k-instruct-GGUF
+Alternatively, there is https://huggingface.co/microsoft/Phi-3-mini-4k-instruct, which you can get in a GGUF format from here: https://huggingface.co/microsoft/Phi-3-mini-4k-instruct-gguf
   * Or you can let the script download and run a local server for you, using llama.cpp/llamafile and one of the above models.
     * (It'll ask you if you want to download one, and if so, which one out of a choice of 3)
 ----------